node-pcap/node_pcap/node_ko_article.md

     http_trace --help

 With no arguments, `http_trace` will listen on the default interface for any IPv4 TCP traffic on any port.
 If it finds HTTP on any TCP connection, it'll start decoding it.
+You might be surprised by how many HTTP connections your computer is making that you didn't know about, especially if you run OSX.
+Fire it up and see what you find.

 ### Solving Problems

 Here's why you need all of this.
 Let's say you have a node program that makes an outgoing connection, but the outgoing connection doesn't seem like it is working.
-Let's say that the reason it isn't working is due to a firewall rule that filters the traffic.
+This reason in this case is that a firewall rule is filtering the traffic.
 Here's how to detect it:

 ![pcap screenshot](http://pcap.ranney.com/http_trace_2.jpg)

-The `--tcp-verbose` option will expose events for TCP connection setup, close, and reset, as well as SYN retry and retransmissions.
+The `--tcp-verbose` option will expose events for TCP connection setup, close, and reset.
+It'll also let you know about SYN retries and packets retransmissions.
 SYN retry happens when a new TCP connection is getting set up, but the other side isn't responding.
-Retransmissions occur when packets are dropped by the network and TCP on either end of the connection resends data it has already sent.
-If data is moving slowly sometimes, but you don't appear to be out of CPU, turn on `--tcp-verbose` and see if you are getting retransmissions or SYN retries.
-Then you can blame the network and not your node program.
+Retransmissions occur when packets are dropped by the network, and TCP on either end of the connection resends data that has already sent.
+If data is moving slowly, but you don't appear to be out of CPU, turn on `--tcp-verbose` and see if you are getting retransmissions or SYN retries.
+If so, you can blame the network and not your node program.

 Another common case is when the data going over the network isn't quite the data you were expecting.
 Here's a